Mqtt Plugin

 | msg data [remaining byte]

-The MQTT packet format from Server -> Client consists of 4 segments:
+The overall Mqtt packet format from Server -> Client is divided into 4 segments:

 pb